 At the most general level, AIs will allow humans to be far more productive than before.
 In sales for example, certain AI systems can continually analyze troves of data to comprehend customer priorities, draw patterns and even predict their needs.
 If you’re a company that wants to maintain quick and regular communication with your customers, you’ll definitely want to take advantage of such systems.

-Either way, deploying AI will naturally free your workforce to focus on operations that require more complex, human abilities like creativity.
+Either way, deploying AI for Business will naturally free your workforce to focus on operations that require more complex, human abilities like creativity.
 For example, it could take a multinational company’s sales and marketing team days or weeks to analyze large amounts of data to even begin to comprehend a target’s psychological dynamics.
 But with a digital assistant to analyze the data for you, any company could have actionable insight in a matter of hours.

 2: Enhanced and Upskilled Workforce